biocatchltd/heksher-py/docs/clients.rst

     :param service_url: The URL of the Heksher service.
     :param update_interval: The interval in seconds between updates.
-    :param context_features: The context features to check for existance.
+    :param context_features: The context features to check for existence.
     :param http_client_args: Additional keyword arguments to pass to the underlying `async HTTPX client <https://www.python-httpx.org/async/>`_.